Satharus/satharus.me/_posts/2023-01-08-tracking_my_life.md

 I watched the video, and then thought to myself: "Well, how about I give this a try too?
 There isn't much to lose".
 So, starting around February 2019 until December 2021, I recorded how I felt every single day, with notes on what I did, and the emotions I felt throughout the day.

 I stopped doing that in 2022 as I was serving in the military.
 So, I didn't really have much time or ease of mind to track anything.
-In retrospect, I should have track these days, they're some of the most packed (to say the least) days of my life.
+In retrospect, I should have tracked these days, they're some of the most packed (to say the least) days of my life.
 It would've been interesting to see statistics for them.

 # The Tracking Method
 Back then I looked for an app that could let me track my days and be able to see statistics later on, with options to export data.